MultiSafepay/docs/content/payment-methods/billing-suite/e-invoicing/activation.md

 {{< details title="3.
 Activate the collection flow" >}}

-To activate your collection flow, link it to a specific website in your MultiSafepay Control.
+To activate your collection flow, follow these steps to link it to a specific website in your MultiSafepay Control:

+1. In your MultiSafepay Control, go to **Settings** > **Website settings**.
+2. Click the relevant website to open the **Website settings** page.
+3. Under **E-Invoicing**, from the dropdown menu, select your preferred flow.

 {{< /details >}}